Written by our personal injury lawyers in Charlottesville

 One of the main benefits of the FELA is that the legal standards for making a recovery as a result of a railroad personal injury are not as stringent as many state laws for typical personal injuries.
 In addition, the benefits under the FELA are typically more generous than those of state worker’s compensation systems.

-If you have a railroad personal injury, the Wilson & Hajek law firm can provide skilled legal representation to guide you through the system.
+If you have a railroad personal injury, our personal injury lawyers in Charlottesville can provide skilled legal representation to guide you through the system.

 Contact the experienced railroad injury lawyers at the law firm of Wilson & Hajek.